JayKumarPatel05/Advanced-PowerBI-Analytics-for-Health-Service-Delivery/README.md

   - Business Problem Solving

 ### Notebook Structure
-- `01_Data_Preparation.ipynb`: Importing clean data from PowerBI.
+- `Importing clean data from PowerBI.`
-- `02_Predictive_Model_Development.ipynb`: Implementation of predictive models.
+- `Implementation of predictive models.`
-- `03_Business_Problem_Solving.ipynb`: Addressing the business problem and deriving insights.
+- `Addressing the business problem and deriving insights.`

 ## How to Run
 1. Clone the repository: `git clone https://github.com/JayKumarPatel05/Advanced-PowerBI-Analytics-for-Health-Service-Delivery.git`